 There appears to be an auto gearbox issue with certain Ford Rangers that results in the gears slipping between 2nd and 3rd and between 3rd and 4th.
 The feeling or phenomenon is similar to that of a slipping clutch plate in a manual gearbox with the gears hunting up and down or the feeling like you are in the wrong gear.
 This slip is not due to normal torque converter operation.
 The cause of this effect can only be established after having opened the gearbox.

 Sticking torque converters in the automatic transmission and notchy gears in the manual have been widely reported across all T6 year models.
-Apart from these reported issues and recalls the Ford still remains one of the top all-round work-horse Utes or “Bakkies” in its segment.
-The engines are well proven and its power outputs are well within the limits of the gearbox and the differentials.
+Apart from these reported issues and recalls the Ford still remains one of the best well-rounded Utes or “Bakkies” in its segment.
+The engines are well proven and their power outputs are well within the limits of the gearbox and the differentials.

-They still remain one of the more popular Utes in its segment.
+They still remain one of the most popular Utes in its segment.